lmguzman/CoffeeCoop/R/do_accounts_database.md

+---
+output: pdf_document
+---
-#Coffee Co-op signup sheet for 10 October, 2014
+#Coffee Co-op signup sheet for 14 November, 2014

 Please bring your money to Andrew in room 203.
 Mark your coffee and milk separately.
 Mark each **shot of espresso**, not each beverage.
 Enjoy!